 In response to the claim, Dominguez-Siller received a meager offer of $6,000 from American Access.
 The insurance company’s lowball offer was not nearly enough to cover the damages, and, as a result, the truck’s condition worsened until the damage became irreparable.

 American Access’s irresponsible actions led to a far more costly loss than their meager offer would cover.
 According to the jury, the insurer’s deceptive and unfair practices directly breached the terms of the automobile policy and violated Chapter 541 of the Texas Insurance Code.
 Their bad faith led the jury to award damages for compensatory and consequential damages, bad faith damages, and compensation for legal fees, for a grand total of $600,000.
 The jury’s verdict is the largest awarded in Texas for automobile flood damage, and it was an astounding 100 times larger than the insurance company’s initial offer.

 Need Help With Your Bad Faith Insurance Case?
 We’re Here To Help!

 Seeking compensation after a natural disaster is no easy feat, especially if your insurance company fails to uphold their end of the policy.
 If you received a low offer from your insurance company for automobile damage, or another similar issue, our firm is prepared to help you take legal action.
-We are passionate about fighting for the rights of those affected by hurricanes and other natural disasters, and our team isn’t afraid to stand up to big insurance companies.
+We are passionate about fighting for the rights of those affected by hurricanes and other natural disasters, and our team isn’t afraid to stand up to big insurance companies or corporate defendants.
 However complex your case may seem, we’re here to provide the legal guidance you need and deserve.